Rules Helper AI

 No enforcement

-- It only helps define rules.
-Enforcement and violation tracking are handled by the Rules vs Reality engine after trades are logged.
+It only helps define rules.
+Enforcement and violation tracking are handled by Rules vs Reality after trades are logged.

 How to Use Rules Helper AI